Non-Perturbative Real Topological Strings: Trans-series solutions and resurgent structure

-\sectiono{Trans-series solutions and resurgent structure } Our discussion of the real topological string has so far focused on its perturbative expansion.
-Following \cite{cesv1,cesv2,cms,gm-multi, gkkm}, we would like to consider now {\it trans-series solutions} to Walcher's HAE.
+Our discussion of the real topological string has so far focused on its perturbative expansion.
+Following~\cite{cesv2,cesv1,cms, gkkm,gm-multi}, we would like to consider now {\it trans-series solutions} to Walcher's HAE.
 These will be used to obtain information on the non-perturbative sector of the real topological string, and in particular to find explicit multi-instanton amplitudes.